ezraisw/go-selectivetesting/README.md

         Whether to output indented json.
 Will be ignored if -gotestrun is set.
   - `-relativepath=<string>`
         Relative path from current working directory for input files.
+  - `-testall`
+        Override output with list of all packages within its groups.

 A configuration JSON file can also be passed in instead with `-cfgpath=<string>`.